 A high-yield savings account pays you more in interest than a traditional savings or checking account.
 Rates for high-interest accounts can be up to 20 times higher than the national average and typically range from .75% to 2.5%.
 This leads to more money in your account, which allows you to move closer to your savings goal.

-The benefits of a high-yield savings account
+Benefits of a high-yield savings account

 A savings account with the highest rates possible comes with numerous benefits.
 Let’s take an in-depth look and what you get when you store your money in one of these accounts.